samartzidis/NanoBot/docs/README.md

 # NanoBot
 <img src="logo.png" alt="NanoBot Logo" height="240"/>

-**NanoBot** is a free, Raspberry Pi powered **real-time** AI chat robot.
-It is ideal for **teaching assistance**.
+**NanoBot** is a Raspberry Pi powered **real-time** AI chat robot ideal for **teaching assistance**.
 It can answer or help clarify challenging questions on a wide range of subjects and serve as a live encyclopedia.

-Its focus on real-time aspects, allows it to keep a highly responsive live conversational experience with the user.
-It allows user interruptions (barge-in) while the robot is still speaking and maintaining the correct live conversation state context.
+It has strong "real-time" interactive capabilities.
+It maintains a highly responsive live conversational experience with the user.
+It can be interrupted (barge-in) while speaking and still maintain the correct live conversation state context.

-It is optimised to run efficiently on the little CPU and RAM resources of the `Raspberry Pi Zero 2 W`, but can also run on desktop (Windows and Linux) for testing and evaluation.
-It requires a 64-bit ARM CPU so it will not run on the less capable Pi Zero 1, Pi 1 and Pi 2 devices.
+It is optimised to run efficiently on the little CPU and RAM resources of the `Raspberry Pi Zero 2 W`, but can also run on desktop (Windows and Linux) for testing and development.
+Note that it requires a 64-bit ARM CPU so it will not run on the less capable Pi Zero 1, Pi 1 and Pi 2 devices.

-Its basic core AI capability is provided by the [OpenAI Platform](https://platform.openai.com/) so it requires an OpenAI user account and an associated API key token.
+Its core AI capability is provided by the [OpenAI Platform](https://platform.openai.com/) so it requires an OpenAI user account and an associated API key token.
 It uses the custom plug-ins to enhance its AI capabilities and also the [ONNX](https://onnxruntime.ai/) engine with local AI inference models for fully offline wake-word detection and fully offline voice detection (VAD).

 <a href="image-0.png"><img src="image-0.png" height="320" /></a> <a href="image-8.png"><img src="image-8.png" height="320" title="Model" /></a>